BrightDreamer: Generic 3D Gaussian Generative Framework for Fast Text-to-3D Synthesis: Method

 \textbf{The goal of TSD} is to \textit{\textbf{obtain the \textit{center} (one attribute) of each 3D Gaussian}}.
 Considering that directly outputting a huge number of center coordinates is extremely difficult, we overcome this hurdle by deforming the anchor positions instead of generating them.

-\textbf{Anchor Position.} The \textit{anchor position} is predefined in this paper, which is a fixed coordinate.
+\textbf{Anchor Position.} The \textit{anchor positions} are predefined positions, which are the fixed coordinates.
 It serves as one of the inputs for the TSD.
 Specifically, we place the anchor positions on the vertices of a 3D grid, as represented by the gray points in Fig.~\ref{fig:Framework}.
 Then, we design the TSD network to predict their deviation to deform the initialized shape of the 3D grid, guided by the text prompt input.

 \textbf{Network Design.} As shown in Fig.~\ref{fig:Framework} (a), the inputs of TSD are text prompts and anchor positions.
 Firstly, the text prompts are encoded as the text embedding by an off-the-shelf text encoder, \eg, CLIP~\cite{radford2021learning} or T5~\cite{2020t5}.
 Considering the possibility of the complex input sentence, it remains non-trivial how to bridge each position and word in the sentence.
 The cross-attention~\cite{vaswani2017attention} can quantify the correlation degree between each point and each word within a sentence.
 We then employ the cross-attention to design a module to obtain the deviation from the anchor position.
 It consists of the Layer Normalization~\cite{ba2016layer}, Multi-Head Attention, Feed-Forward Network, and shortcut connection~\cite{vaswani2017attention}.
 Consequently, certain positions, correlating more closely with corresponding words in the sentence, are assigned with higher attention scores.
 This process enables the aggregation of features that more accurately reflect the characteristics of the corresponding words.
-The detailed computation process is formulated as follows:
+The detailed computation process is formulated as follows: \begin{small}

-where $p \in \mathbb{R}^3$ is the 3D coordinate of the anchor position, $y \in \mathbb{R}^{77 \times 1024}$ is the text embedding of the input prompt, 77 and 1024 are the sentence length and the embedding dimension, $W_Q(\cdot)$, $W_K(\cdot)$ and $W_V(\cdot)$ are the \textit{query}, \textit{key}, \textit{value} transformation function, $d$ is the feature dimension, $score$ represent the attention score between words and points, $h$ is the intermediate feature, $FFN(\cdot)$ is the feed-forward network.